ImpactInsights/valuestream/README.md

 ## Devops Metrics

-Valuestream is able to provide a cross system view into software development.
+ValueStream is able to provide a cross system view into software development.
 The dashboard below shows the average lead time across all issues from all systems (currently only Github issues are supported).
 The magic of having a standardized data model enables the view below to seamlessly work for github issues, jira issues, trello issues, or any other system that supports webhooks.
 To drive this home consider a company that has code in both Github and Gitlab.
 ValueStream can provide the average pull request duration across both github and gitlab, as well as the average across just github or just gitlab.
 It even supports drilling down further by providing the average pull request duration by repo across both github and gitlab.

 #### Example Surfacing Metrics to Jaeger Backed by Elastic